WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 ## Introduction

-The KNN algorithm is a robust and versatile classifier that is often used to provide a benchmark to more complex classifiers such as Artificial Neural Networks (ANN) and Support Vector Machine (SVM).
+The KNN algorithm is a robust and versatile classifier that is often used to provide a benchmark for more complex classifiers such as Artificial Neural Networks (ANN) and Support Vector Machines (SVM).
 Despite its simplicity, KNN can outperform more powerful classifiers and is used in a variety of applications such as economic forecasting, data compression and genetics.
 For example, KNN was leveraged in a study of functional genomics for the assignment of genes based on their expression profiles.

 ## What is KNN?
 Let's first start by establishing some definitions and notations.
 We will use $$x$$ to denote a *feature* (also known as: predictor, attribute) and $$y$$ to denote the *target* (also known as: response, label, class)  we are trying to predict.